janosh/matbench-discovery/site/src/routes/preprint/+page.md

    It is the only $E(3)$-equivariant model we tested.

 2. **CHGNet** [@deng_chgnet_2023] (UIP-GNN) - CHGNet is a UIP for charge-informed atomistic modeling.
-   Its distinguishing feature is that it was trained to predict magnetic moments on top of energies, forces and stresses in the MPTrj dataset consisting of relaxation trajectories for ~1.5 million MP structures (see @sec:eda for detailed analysis of this dataset).
+   Its distinguishing feature is that it was trained to predict magnetic moments on top of energies, forces and stresses in the MPtrj dataset consisting of relaxation trajectories for ~1.5 million MP structures (see @sec:eda for detailed analysis of this dataset).
    By modeling magnetic moments, CHGNet learns to accurately represent the orbital occupancy of electrons which allows it to predict both atomic and electronic degrees of freedom.

 3. **M3GNet** [@chen_universal_2022] (UIP-GNN) - M3GNet is a GNN-based universal interatomic potential (UIP) (as in covering the full periodic table) for materials trained on up to 3-body interactions in the initial, middle and final frame of MP DFT relaxations.